devkral/django-fast-iprestrict/README.md

 You might want to ignore the generic argument of match_ip and match_all_ip, it is dangerous as it ignores disabled rules and can easily lead to lock outs

+#### thirdparty integration (really deep lowlevel)

+All of the models have managed_fields attribute.
+It is a list and only a list is valid.
+You can add field names you want to lockdown.
+This cannot be overwritten by GUI.
+It is for the integration in thirdparty software, so nobody can do bad things or even delete.

+Note: you should either call clean or ensure that all list entries are field names

 ### Sources (GEOIP)

 For GEOIP or other stuff sources can be used.